-Check if Your Email Address has been BreachedYou can go and check whether your email address has been breached by going to Have I Been Pwnd?
-This website is run by Troy Hunt, a web security expert who set this website up to help people check whether their email addresses had been involved in a data breach.
+Check if Your Email Address has been BreachedYou can go and check whether your email address has been breached by going to our Free Data Breach Checker.
+This shows people whether their email addresses had been involved in a data breach.

 Contact Your Credit Card Company or BankIf your card details have been accessed during the data breach, you should contact your bank or credit card provider to let them know.
 You should also keep checking your statements and highlight anything that looks suspicious on your account.